Updated: April 10, 2026

 Test Your Default Playback Device After Configuring

 • Left and right channel test: Visit mictest.pro/sound-test — it plays audio separately through the left and right channels so you can confirm both sides are working.
-Extremely useful after switching Bluetooth devices, because Bluetooth audio sometimes connects with only one channel active until the profile fully initialises.
+Extremely useful after switching Bluetooth devices, because Bluetooth sometimes connects with only one channel active until the profile fully initialises.

 Jon — Windows Audio Expert at MicTest.pro